TheHeadPatCat/WoLightning/README.md

 ## Installation:

 ### One note beforehand:
 Once you install and activate this plugin, it will connect to a Webserver i created.
-This is to make the Master Mode work and nothing else.
+This is to make the Master Mode work and nothing else, for now.
 It will however store your Ingame Character Name for the time being.
 I do check on when the last connection to that server was, and delete those characters out of the database after 30 days.
 If you however feel uncomfortable with this, or simply dont trust me, you can message me anytime and i will manually remove your entry.

 Ingame, open the Dalamud Settings, navigate to the "Experimental" Tab and scroll down.
 There you find "Custom Plugin Repositories" - Important do not mix this up with "Dev Plugins" at the top!
 You will then have to enter this link into the list:
 `https://raw.githubusercontent.com/TheHeadPatCat/DalamudPlugins/main/repo.json`
 Save it via the plus sign on the right and then the floppy disk on the bottom right.
 Then, open the Plugin Installer and search for "Warrior of Lightning"

 ## Usage

 Once installed, you can open the Main Menu.
 Here you can enable or disable the entire Plugin at any point - this is so it only actually shocks you when you are ready for it.